kevindees/travis-ci-wordpress/README.md

 ```

 ### Update hosts file
 In the host computers `hosts` file I point `tests.wp` to the Homestead IP.
-Im my `Homestead.yaml` file it is:
+In my `Homestead.yaml` file it is:

 ```yaml
 ip: "192.168.10.10"